 Condition: There are many causes of neck and back pain.
 The most common cause is a muscular strain.
 Other common causes are osteoarthritis (wear and tear), trauma, and narrowing of the spine.
-Back and neck pain may be caused by compression or irritation of bundles of nerves in the spine.
-When it occurs in the lower back it is called lumbar radiculopathy which can cause leg and/or foot pain and numbness.
+Back and neck pain may also be caused by compression or irritation of bundles of nerves in the spine.
+When nerve irritation occurs in the lower back it is called lumbar radiculopathy which can cause leg and/or foot pain and numbness.
 When it is in the neck, it is called cervical radiculopathy which can cause arm and/or hand pain and numbness.

-Risk Factors: People who work at jobs that require driving or heavy lifting are most likely to have back and neck pain.
-Other factors that can raise a person’s risk include tall height, smoking, being overweight, multiple pregnancies, and having a low-activity lifestyle.
+Risk Factors: People who work at jobs that require driving or heavy lifting are more likely to have back and neck pain.
+Other factors that can raise a person’s risk include tall height, smoking, mental health disease, being overweight, multiple pregnancies, being unhappy at work, and having a low-activity lifestyle.
 Low-impact aerobic exercise is the only proven treatment to prevent neck and back pain.

 Diagnostic Process: Diagnosing back and neck pain is done mostly by asking patients questions about the pain, their ability to do their normal activities, and how well they are sleeping.
 X-rays may be used to rule out broken bones, also known as fractures, or abnormal movement of the bones.
 If symptoms do not improve after a few weeks of activity modification and/or medications, then an MRI may be used to look for problems such as bulging disc or compression of nerves; most people do not need specialized tests because most pain symptoms will improve in a few weeks.

-Rehab Management: It is important to stay as active as possible, although activities may need to be changed.
-Short rest periods may also be needed.
+Rehab Management: It is important to stay as active as possible, although activities may need to be modified.
 Exercises to strengthen the back and stay flexible are also helpful.
 Non-opioid medications, education, injections, acupuncture, massage, and other treatments are a few of the ways your PM&R physician can help to improve your pain.